 The following PBI is now available through Software Manager:

-Thanks to Jesse Smith for creating this PBI and to draconian for requesting the PBI.
+Thanks to Joachim Holzwarth for creating this PBI and to kmf for requesting it.

 Kris will be giving a presentation on the new 9.0 PBI format at AsiaBSDCon in Tokyo, Japan on March 19th.
 He’ll also have some PC-BSD DVDs and swag to give away during the conference.

 Once the presentation paper is available online, we’ll provide a link to the PDF.

 A FreeBSD port is now available for BigBlueButton, an open source web conferencing and collaboration tool.
 I’m hoping that the FreeBSD package is available soon so that a PBI can be created.

 Kris has just announced the availability of the latest snapshot:

 With the 8.2 release finished, now our attention will be turning to the 9-CURRENT branch, and what will eventually become 9.0.
 I’ve just finished uploading the latest snapshot of 9, which is available from our FTP site.

 This release contains a lot of changes from the previous snapshot, including some changes to how the installation of meta-pkgs is shown, a redesign of the Software Browser for browsing PBI repositories, and more.